OneLuaPro/librs232/README.md

 Replace `<arch>` with your desired architecture.
 Available architectures with selected `Visual Studio 17 2022` generator are `Win32`, `x64`, `ARM` and `ARM64`.
 A librs232 example file is available in `<lua_install_dir>/share/doc/librs232` after install.

-## Sync this fork with original librs232 repository
+## Sync this fork with srdgame's librs232 repository

 Open Git Bash and execute `./SyncFork.sh`.